defold/doc/docs/zh/manuals/particlefx.md

 A particle effect will continue to emit particles even if the game object the particle effect component belonged to is deleted.
 :::
 See the [Particle FX reference documentation](/ref/particlefx) for more information.

+## Material constants

+The default particle effect material has the following constants that can be changed using `particlefx.set_constant()` and reset using `particlefx.reset_constant()` (refer to the [Material manual for more details](/manuals/material/#vertex-and-fragment-constants)):

+`tint`
+: The color tint of the particle effect (`vector4`).
+The vector4 is used to represent the tint with x, y, z, and w corresponding to the red, green, blue and alpha tint.
+Refer to the [API reference for an example](/ref/particlefx/#particlefx.set_constant:url-constant-value).